 2. Does the logic make sense?
 We get a great deal of pleasure out of following the flow of thought in a piece of writing.
 That’s as true for a sonnet as it is for a quarterly report or regulatory submission.

 3. Can I make the language more engaging?
 As children, we love word games and bad puns, stories and repeated sounds (“Great green gobs of …”).
 This is how we learn language.
 As we get older, our cognitive systems learn to go straight for meaning and strip out attention to the sounds.
 But in fact, we go on unconsciously registering things like alliteration and unusual word usage – they make us stop for microseconds to pay attention.

 There’s a theory that language didn’t evolve as a method of sharing information, but for sharing attention: “Here, look at this with me.”
 To me, this makes so much sense, and it’s the essence of communication.

-Poetry is an ancient art, perhaps even our original form of story telling.
-It often evokes an emotional response and the best poetry brings out a deeper understanding of its subject.
+Poetry often evokes an emotional response and the best poetry brings out a deeper understanding of its subject.
 The best brand taglines have rhythm, cadence and of course emotional appeal.
 Given this, why don’t people in public relations and marketing use poetry in videos, campaigns, or internal communications initiatives?